CU-DSI-Scholars/site-source/content/page/faq_2020_fall.md

     *Answer*: Unfortunately, this program is oriented towards current students.

++ **Question:** I am living remotely and have restricted availability during the workday in the U.S. Eastern time zone.
+Can I still apply?

+    *Answer*: Most faculty are understanding of the difficulties of relocation and quarantine endured during COVID-19.
+The ability to participate on individual projects will vary by faculty with respect to the nature of the project and whether or not there are limitations with accessing research data.
+Our suggestion would be to indicate your location and availability for online communication.

 + **Question:** I am a student in program A and am interested in Project B. Am I eligible to apply?

     *Answer*: All projects are open to qualified students.
 There is no restriction to specific academic programs.